Tesla

 Frequently Asked Questions

-The Plaid costs $15,000 more than the Long Range ($109,990 vs $94,990).
-For that premium you get a tri-motor setup with 1,020 horsepower, a 1.99-second 0-60 time (down from 3.1 seconds), and a 200 mph top speed (versus 149 mph).
+The Plaid was the higher-performance trim, with a tri-motor setup making 1,020 horsepower, a 1.99-second 0-60 time (versus 3.1 seconds for the Long Range), and a 200 mph top speed (versus 149 mph).
 The trade-off: range drops 42–62 miles to 348–368 miles EPA, because the third motor draws significant additional energy.
+On the used market the Plaid commands a premium over an equivalent Long Range.

 Does the Model S qualify for the federal EV tax credit?